Garrett Hill, Pennsylvania: History

-In 1776, two of David James' grandsons, Daniel James and Elias James, would serve on the Continental Line under General George Washington in the Revolutionary War.
-In 1777 Evan James would serve as a lieutenant in the 2nd Battalion, Chester County Pennsylvania Militia under the commanded of Colonel Evan Evans.
-During the Revolutionary War, the James Family Plantation was raided and occupied by the British Army stripping the family farm of all its assets including food, livestock and household supplies as punishment for the family's service to the rebels.
-Following the war the James family would receive a five-year tax amnesty for their service to the new nation.
+In 1776, two of David James' grandsons, Daniel James and Elias James, would serve on the Continental Line under General George Washington in the American Revolution.
+In 1777, Evan James would serve as a lieutenant in the 2nd Battalion, Chester County Pennsylvania Militia under the commanded of Colonel Evan Evans.
+During the Revolutionary War, the James Family Plantation was raided and occupied by the British Army, stripping the family farm of all its assets including food, livestock and household supplies as punishment for the family's service to the rebels.
+Following the war, the James family would receive a five-year tax amnesty for their service to the new nation.

-In 1780 local Methodists began meeting and studying at the James family plantation home, called the Old James Mansion.
-Three years later, in 1783 David James' son, Evan James, would donate a half-acre of land memorializing where the family landed in 1682 to the Radnor United Methodist Church.
+In 1780, local Methodists began meeting and studying at the James family plantation home, called the Old James Mansion.
+In 1783 David James' son, Evan James, would donate a half-acre of land memorializing where the family landed in 1682 to the Radnor United Methodist Church.
 Thereafter, the area acquired the name "Methodist Hill."
 Prior to that the area had been known as "James Hill."